SaparovPetr/mdWords/tease - дразнить.md

 - tease the sister

 Are you teasing me?

-Here are 4 simple and popular collocations with "tease" meaning "дразнить":

 1. Tease someone mercilessly
 2. Tease someone about their crush
 3. Tease someone for being clumsy
 4. Tease someone for wearing silly clothes

-And here is an intermediate level sentence example in different tenses:

 Present Perfect:
 The bullies have teased him for years about his red hair and freckles.